mevaere/spnet-blog/informatique/python/protection.md

 fib.fib(50000000)  # will give the expected result
 ```

-## 🛡 Protecting your app
+### 🛡 Protecting your app

 The goal is to protect your python app.
 In order to do this, you will need :

 - some of your most important code in a `.pyx file` which will be converted in `c++`, this code will be protected
 - call the API of enigma protector to introduce the protection (RISC virtual machine etc.)
-- packed the dll produced by cython with enigma protector
+- packed the DLL produced by cython with enigma protector
 - Use it !

 ```{important}